bekk/bekk-christmas/post/react/the-seven-facts-of-react-native.md

 Let’s talk more about the styles.
 Some of you may have a love/hate relationship for css.
 Sometimes inheritance may be a bit of a struggle, sometimes it is nice to not write the same styling all over again.

-In React Native, you lose the concept of inheritance, because the styling for a component is declared in a [](<https://reactnative.dev/docs/style>)[Stylesheet object](https://reactnative.dev/docs/style) and needs to be added to the component you want to style.
+In React Native, you lose the concept of inheritance, because the styling for a component is declared in a `StyleSheet` component. [](<https://reactnative.dev/docs/style>) This is [an abstraction of CSS stylesheet](https://reactnative.dev/docs/style) and needs to be added to the component you want to style.

 ```
 import { StyleSheet } from 'react-native'